Celayix Home » Crisis Planning – How Automation Helps

 Automated Scheduling

-Automated employee scheduling systems such as Celayix, allow staffing managers to fill open positions while applying rules-based technology.
-For example, you can include requirements for specific skills and certifications, and adherence to complicated labor laws.
+Automated employee scheduling systems, such as Celayix, allow staffing managers to fill open positions while applying rules-based technology.
+For example, you can include requirements for specific skills and certifications and adherence to complicated labour laws.
 Scheduling is a tedious task that takes up a lot of time.
 With an automated system in place, you are reducing time and effort for your employees.

 Automated scheduling is also great in that it lets employees know their schedules well ahead of time.
-This is really important for employees, in fact, research states that only 39% of workers report having regular work schedules and even worse, 14% of them report having shifts cancel on them last minute.
+This is really important for employees; research states that only 39% of workers report having regular work schedules, and even worse, 14% of them report having shifts cancelled at the last minute.

 It is also helpful if an incident occurs in the workplace.
-It gives managers real-time information on who was working on the day, where they were working, when they worked and the shift length.
+It gives managers real-time information on who was working on the day, where they were working when they worked and the shift length.
 When it comes to crisis planning, this information is vital.
-Management can use this information to quickly resolve any disputes with employees.
+Management can use this information to resolve any disputes with employees quickly.

 Workforce Planning

 An automated system can help forecasting for busy periods in your business.
-It uses AI which allows you to see when you need to hire additional staff during peak business times.
+It uses AI, allowing you to see when to hire additional staff during peak business times.

 Find a Replacement Tool:

-This is a really helpful Celayix tool that mitigates the risk associated with employees canceling shifts last minute.
-As you well know we can be blindsided by events way beyond our control.
+This helpful Celayix tool mitigates the risk associated with employees cancelling shifts at the last minute.
+As you know, we can be blindsided by events beyond our control.
 This can impact people’s ability to come to work.
 At moments like this, a quick and confident response is essential.
-Essential to ensure that staffing requirements are covered, and that lack of availability doesn’t start to impact productivity.
+Ensuring that staffing requirements are covered and that lack of availability doesn’t start to impact productivity is essential.

-Celayix’s Find Replacement allows you to easily contact another employee to fill a shift last minute.
-You can input your requirements for the shift and only employees who meet these requirements will be shown.
-Your automated system will send them a request directly which saves your scheduler time in having to reach them via phone or email and await a response.
+Celayix’s Find Replacement allows you to contact another employee to fill a shift at the last minute easily.
+You can input your requirements for the shift, and only employees who meet these requirements will be shown.
+Your automated system will send them a request directly, saving your scheduler time in having to reach them via phone or email and await a response.

 Automated Communication